ubirch/ubirch-kafka-express/README.md

 ## Consumer Runner

-The purpose of the consumer runner is to provide a simple an straightforward abstraction for creating and managing a kakfa consumer.
+The purpose of the consumer runner is to provide a simple an straightforward abstraction for creating and managing a kafka consumer.

 The principal elements of the consumer runner environment are: